CAIDA/catalog-data/sources/solution/how_to_parse_arks_ipv6_warts_file/Readme.md

 ## <ins> Caveats </ins> ##
 • **Multi-origin AS**: A multi-origin AS occurs when a given BGP prefix is announced by more than one AS.
-Suppose some prefix 10.0.0.0/8 is announced in the BGP table by both AS 10 and AS 20.
-Then an address in that prefix, like 10.0.0.1, will map to both AS 10 and AS 20.
-This is indicated by using the pseudo AS number 10_20.
-If AS 30 also announces that prefix, then you would see 10_20_30.
+These multi-origin AS are dropped when creating the pyasn object i.e this script ignores multi-origin AS.